GBonnaire/jspreadsheet-plugins-and-editors/plugins/src/rowHeaderRename/README.md

-## JExcel Plugin : Row Header rename
+## jSpreadsheet Plugin : Row Header rename

  Row Header rename is a plugin for rename row header (Index) with custom name